View as Map

 15+ Black-Owned Restaurants, Bars, & Makers in Tucson

 From soulful eateries serving up traditional favorites to innovative chefs crafting unique flavors, these establishments are not just places to eat but vibrant hubs of culture and community.
-Here are just a few of our favorite black-owned restaurants and businesses in Tucson, each telling a story of passion and creativity.
+Here are just a few of our favorite black-owned restaurants and businesses in Tucson.

 Learn how we create our guides here.